-The Department of Agriculture and Water Resources maintains close contact with industry clients through industry consultative committees (ICCs), ensuring efficient and effective service delivery.
+The department maintains close contact with industry clients through industry consultative committees (ICCs), ensuring efficient and effective service delivery.
 ICCs are instrumental in developing effective operational responses to government policy for the department's import and export programs.

 - Import Industry Finance Consultative Committee (IIFCC)